tigerros/ruci/README.md

 toy benchmarks (but yes, they do technically favor RUCI).*

 ## Feature flags
 - `engine-connection`: enables a structs to manage the IO when it comes to working with a UCI engine.
-Note that this will add [`tokio`](https://crates.io/crates/tokio) and [`parking_lot`](https://crates.io/crates/parking_lot) as dependencies.
-If you're making an engine, listen to stdin and parse it into a `gui::Message`, then print a string representation of an `engine::Message`.
+Note that this will add [`tokio`](https://crates.io/crates/tokio) as a dependency.
 - `serde`: enables `Serialize` and `Deserialize` for most types.
 All of the implementations are derived with no parameters.